oscarqjh/2023WebDevBootcamp/README.md

 Source code can be found [here]

 #### 2.4 Simon Game
-This is a pure front-end arcade game made to practise Javascript.
+This is a pure front-end arcade game made to practise **Javascript**.
 It is pretty fun.

 <img src="./assets/simon.png" width="500" height="300">